-There is a lot that goes into planning a vacation.
+There is a lot that goes into planning a vacation in Orlando, FL.
 And if you choose to visit the greater Orlando area, one of the most important things to consider is your means of transportation.
 Unlike a trip to New York or Chicago—where subways and taxicabs are everywhere you turn—the preferred way in Orlando to get from here to there is by car.

 This does not mean you have to drive in order to have an amazing vacation in The City Beautiful.
 You still can.
 And you will.
 Whether or not you drive.
 However, if you do plan to get behind the wheel, here’s a checklist of tips about driving on Florida roads.

 General Tips for Your vacation in Orlando, FL